Leading Silicone Dip Coating Companies

 Get Your Company Listed

-placeholder image Aptyx Precision Dip Coating LLC Carlisle Plastics Company, Inc. Rubber & Plastics Company Innovative Coatings, Inc.
+placeholder image Aptyx Precision Dip Coating LLC Carlisle Plastics Company, Inc. North American Latex Corporation Production Sciences Innovative Coatings, Inc.

 During the dip coating process, the surface of a material is dipped into a coating, removed, and then allowed to drip dry.
 After the material has received its extra coating and been allowed to dry, the substrate material that was "dipped" is further dried using a variety of methods, most frequently baking.